nabetse00/zkSync-Era-Hack0/_posts/2023-03-10-wagmi-issue-connectkit.markdown

 With the launch of WalletConnect V2 and wagmi update to 0.12 version, integrating a custom wallet to ConnectKit has become more difficult.

 This is because the new version of Wagmi now `requires a projectId from WalletConnect`.
-As a result, users are having a anyone using their own client configuration will experience issues.
+As a result, users having their own client configuration will experience issues.

-ConnectKit developper decided to delay the update until they find a suitable stategy to overcome this problem.
+ConnectKit developers decided to delay the update until they find a suitable strategy to overcome this problem.

 See [this PR](https://github.com/family/connectkit/pull/148) for more details.